Gracewinlett/data-analysis-gwl/README.md

 ---

 ## 🚀 Objective
 To explore and analyze the distribution, status, and characteristics of business licenses categorized under “Caterer” in the City of Vancouver.
-The goal is to understand trends over time and across locations.
+The goal is to summarize and prepare data to analysis trends over time and across locations.

 ---
 ## 📊 Dataset